ruslanlap/encrypt-decrypt-git-python/README.md

 2. It checks for at least two arguments (operation and input file).
 3. Based on the operation (`encrypt`/`decrypt`):
    - **Encryption**:
-     - Extracts filename without path.
+     - Extracts the filename without the path.
-     - Generates output filename with "_crypt" suffix.
+     - Generates an output filename with the `_crypt` suffix.
      - Uses `openssl enc` with AES-256-CBC, salt, and PBKDF2 for password derivation.
    - **Decryption**:
-     - Checks if the input filename ends with "_crypt".
+     - Checks if the input filename ends with `_crypt`.
-     - Generates output filename by removing "_crypt" suffix.
+     - Generates an output filename by removing the `_crypt` suffix.
      - Uses `openssl enc -d` to decrypt the file.
 4. The script displays a success or failure message based on the operation result.
 5. Finally, it clears the password variable from memory for security reasons.

-## 📜 encrypt.py
+## 🐟 encrypt.py

 The `encrypt.py` script offers the same functionality as the Bash script, enabling file encryption and decryption using the AES-256-CBC algorithm.
 It provides a Python-based alternative for users who prefer or require Python for their workflow.